any-docs/css/content/guides/fonts/opentype_fonts/index.md

 ## Using CSS feature detection for implementation

-Since not all properties are evenly implemented, it's good practice to set up your CSS using feature detection to utilize the correct properties, with {{cssxref("font-feature-settings")}} as the fallback.
+Since not all properties are evenly implemented, it's good practice to set up your CSS using feature detection to utilize the correct properties, with `font-feature-settings` as the fallback.

-For example, small caps can be set several ways, but if you want to ensure that no matter what the underlying capitalization is that you end up with everything in small caps, it requires 2 settings with `font-feature-settings` versus a single property value using {{cssxref("font-variant-caps")}}.
+For example, small caps can be set several ways, but if you want to ensure that no matter what the underlying capitalization is that you end up with everything in small caps, it requires 2 settings with `font-feature-settings` versus a single property value using `font-variant-caps`.

 ```css
 .small-caps {